booyaa/booyaa.github.io/blog/2017-adding-search-to-your-cobalt-site-part-one.md

 }]
 ```

-The format is fairly trivial and only has a very small fragment of the blog
+The format of the document collection is fairly trivial and only has a very
-post, which will affect searching.
+small fragment of the blog post, which will affect searching.

 Incidentally the `boost` property for the `title` field in the search template
 is probably superflorous as it's the only item being searched again.
 The